benmccormick/benmccormick.github.io/src/pages/posts/2018/cs-basics/boolean-logic/boolean-logic.md

 ### Boolean Algebra in JavaScript

 For most JavaScript developers, the preceding description of boolean algebra probably seemed suspiciously familiar.
-It turns out that JavaScript has all the base units of boolean algebra in it's core language.
+It turns out that JavaScript has all the base units of boolean algebra in its core language.
 True and false are represented by the appropriately named boolean primitives `true` and `false`.
 AND, OR, and NOT are represented by `&&`, `||` and `!` respectively.

 ![mapping of operators between pseudocode, mathematical and JavaScript notation](boolean-mappings.png)